 So you see, just by clicking on the “Add” button, all of the great things you can include with your book.
-Now, let’s see how folks are using this section, as well as the book description, to really enhance their Amazon real estate.
+And now, let’s see how folks are using this section, as well as the book description, to really enhance their Amazon real estate.

 Your Top Reviews

 It goes without saying that you want to really push your top reviews, right?
 So why not add them to the Editorial Review section.
-Make sure that you cite who they are from, and you can even bold certain words to call attention to them.
+But, make sure that you cite who they are from.
+And you can even bold certain words to call attention to them.
 Take a look at what one author did with this:

 Creative Ways to Use Your Bio